Thorium-Sim/thorium-site/src/pages/2017-07-29-update-8/index.md

 * Completed the probe network card and core.
 * Completed the self-destruct card and core.
 * Completed the probe control card and core.
-* Completed the reactor card.
-The core still needs to be made.
+* Completed the reactor card and core.

 As a reminder, I'm starting a WebDev Guild.
 There is an advancement guide available on the [GitHub Repo](https://github.com/alexanderson1993/webdev-guild).